 Tests & Procedures

-All of the following investigations (excluding coronary angiography) can be undertaken on sight and usually wihtin the same clinic visit.
-Angiography is performed at either the Harley Street Clinic or Lindo Wing, St Marys Hospital.
+All of the following investigations (excluding coronary angiography) can be undertaken on site and usually within the same clinic visit.

 Exercise treadmill test

 Although a resting ECG may be normal, this may change when the heart is put under stress.
 Patients with suspected coronary artery disease (due to ‘furring’ up of the coronary arteries) need to have their ECG examined under stress to see if abnormalities of the ECG suggesting poor blood supply can be provoked.
 The stress is normally a treadmill, which starts as a slow walk and depending on the individual’s fitness, can progress to a run at an incline.
 The test is terminated when the target heart rate is achieved (between 85-90% predicted), when abnormalities are seen, or at the patient’s request (if undue symptoms are experienced).